Lump in Breast during Breastfeeding

 - Figure out if the lump is a cyst or a tumour.

-- In case you learn it to be cancerous, do a bit of research to educate yourself on the treatment process.
-Talk to various people to know about the best doctor who could take your case.
+- In case you learn it to be cancerous, don’t panic; do a bit of research to educate yourself on the treatment process.
+Also, talk to various people to know about the best doctors.

 - When you visit an oncologist, feel free to ask all the questions you have.